bollu/bollu.github.io/declarative/index.md

 As hinted above, since our specification of the animation was entirely declarative, it can't really "do anything else" like manipulate the DOM.
 This gives us fantastic debugging and editing capabilities.
-As it's "just" a mathemtical
+As it's "just" a mathematical
 function:

 ```
 anim_circle: (t:Time) -> (cx: float, cr: float)
 ```

-so we can play with it on the console, edit stuff interactively.
+so we can play with it on the console, edit it interactively, and plot it.
+It's behaviour can be studied on a piece of paper, since it's entirely decoupled from the real world.

 ## `minanim.js` versus the world

 Both `d3.js` and `anime.js` are libraries that intertwine _computing_ with _animation_.
 On the other hand, our implementation describes _only_ how values change.
-It's upto us to render this using SVG/canvas/what-have-you.
+It's up to us to render this using SVG/canvas/what-have-you.

 Building a layer like `anime.js` on top of this is not hard.
 On the other hand,